OutSystems/docs-odc/src/eap/reference/apis/public-rest-apis/rate-limiting.md

 ## Exceeding the rate limit

-If you exceed the rate limit, you will receive an output `429 Too Many Requests response` along with a `x-envoy-ratelimited: true response header`.
+If you exceed the rate limit, you will receive an output `429 Too Many Requests` response.